Skip to main content

 • the new state pension – for those who reached or will reach state pension age on or after 6 April 2016.
 To get the full new state pension, you usually need 35 qualifying years.

-• the basic state pension – for those who reached state pension age before 6 April 2016.
+• the basic state pension and additional state pension – for those who reached state pension age before 6 April 2016.
 The number of qualifying years you need varies between 30 and 44 – see GOV.UK.

 On this page we deal with requirements for the new state pension.